LaunchUpCorp/LaunchUpChessProject/README.md

-# Online Forum website
+# Chess website

-This project is focused on creating a fully featured Online Forum for users that includes authentication, responsiveness and intuitive design.
+This project is focused on creating a fully featured Chess Game.

-The project is designed to be robust and follow best use industry standards in the development process.

 This repository is the Front End of the website, it leverages React, Redux-toolkit & Tailwindcss.

-For the backend, this api is being called: <https://launchup-prisma.herokuapp.com/>

-Note: The api is hosted on the free teir of Heroku, thus if idle it might have a delay on the first call done to it.

-More information about the api endpoints can be found at in the [docs folder](docs/endpoints.md)

 ## Getting started